 - You will create a bunch of tasks within your Jira instance related to training, which include the employee’s manager, team, HR staff, etc.

 All the tasks creation may be managed by conditions, stated in JQL queries in Jira.
 So you may vary the options, allowing tasks to be, or not be, created.
 For example, if the field value for field “Requires car?” is Yes (or the box checked), the task for assign car to new employee will be created and passed to the respective team.
-With Exocet, it is possible as well to synchronize remote Jira instances with your instance, allowing you to always be up-to-date with the on-boarding progress.
+With Elements Copy & Sync, it is possible as well to synchronize remote Jira instances with your instance, allowing you to always be up-to-date with the on-boarding progress.

 Managing sensitive data in Jira Service Desk